BeAPI/be-a11y/README.md

 ## Build

-In `examples` directoy you can find sample of components.
+In `examples` directory you can find sample of components.
 First of all you have to build the JS with the following command.
 ```bash
 $ yarn build
 ```